bpops/timeslide/README.md

 Also verify here that it is python 3.7, or else just run `python3 --version` to confirm.

-Next, run the bootstrap file which will clone deoldify, download the colorizing models, and install all python requirements in a virtual environment.
+Next, run the bootstrap file which will clone deoldify, download the colorizing models, download the opencv (up-sampling) models, install `libgpng` through homebrew, and install all python requirements in a virtual environment.
+Edit it as required, then run
 ```
 source bootstrap.sh
 ```